-Want to spend some time in the midst of nowhere where a sinuous lake is flowing around highlands, milky cascades are falling from high above green hills and the simplistic lifestyle of tribal people releases stress?
-Explore Rangamati tourist spots to enjoy all these flavours of nature.
+Want to spend some time in the midst of nowhere where a sinuous lake is flowing around highlands, milky cascades are falling from high above green hills, and the simplistic lifestyle of tribal people releases stress?
+Explore Rangamati tourist spots to enjoy all these flavors of nature.

 Rangamati, one of the three districts that make up the Chittagong Hill Tracts.
 If you start your journey from Chittagong, a 48 mile/ 77km road will lead your way towards Rangmati.
 Stay with us to know what places to visit in Rangamati.
 Our article will also reveal some amazing things to do in Rangamati.

 In this section, we will highlight the top tourist attractions in and around Rangamati.